Vector leptoquark contributions to lepton dipole moments: Fitting the measurements

-Only $U_1$ and $V_2$ can accommodate the $(g-2)_\mu$ anomaly with two nonnegligible couplings through the chirality-flipping term $(\sim m_q m_\mu)$ (see Table~\ref{tab:dipmom2coup}).
+Only $U_1$ and $V_2$ can accommodate the $(g-2)_\mu$ anomaly with two non-negligible couplings through the chirality-flipping term $(\sim m_q m_\mu)$ (see Table~\ref{tab:dipmom2coup}).
 There are three possible two-coupling scenarios for the three generations of quarks.
 For the third-generation quarks, the chirality-flipping term dominates, but for the lighter quarks, the chirality-preserving term dominates.
 Hence, in the $\{x^{LL}_{32}, x^{RR}_{32}\}$ scenario for $U_1$ and the $\{x^{LR}_{32}, x^{RL}_{32}\}$ scenario for $V_2$, the couplings are much smaller than the light-quark couplings to address the $(g-2)_\mu$ anomaly.
 (Since now we focus only on $U_1$ and $V_2$, we suppress the subscript indicating the vLQ representations from the couplings, as it is clear from the context; see Table~\ref{tab:vLQYuk}).
-Among the up and down-aligned scenarios, the up-aligned $x_{32}$ scenarios for $U_1$ and $V_2$ can contribute to the $R_K^{(*)}$ observable through quark mixing.
+Among the up- and down-aligned scenarios, the up-aligned $x_{32}$ scenarios for $U_1$ and $V_2$ can contribute to the $R_K^{(*)}$ observable through quark mixing.
 Since the $R_K^{(*)}$ in the SM is a loop-induced process, but vLQs contribute at the tree level, the $R_K^{(*)}$ measurements eliminate almost the entire parameter space.
 This makes the up-aligned $x_{32}$ scenarios for $U_1$ and $V_2$ very restrictive.
 Hence, we do not consider them further in our analysis.

-If we consider the electron couplings instead of the muon's, we get the vLQ contributions to electron AMDM.
+If we consider the electron couplings instead of the muon, we get the vLQ contributions to electron AMDM.
 As mentioned earlier, $\Dl a_e^{Rb}$ is positive whereas $\Dl a_e^{Cs}$ is negative.
 Hence, essentially $U_1$, $\widetilde{U}_1$, and $U_3$ can accommodate the $\Dl a_e^{Rb}$ measurement; whereas parameter regions consistent with the $\Dl a_e^{Cs}$ measurement can only be found for $V_2$ and $\widetilde{V}_2$ (see Table~\ref{tab:vLQgm2})---there are no common overlapping regions.
-We show the preferred coupling ranges for scenarios with one electron-coupling and two electron-couplings obtained using $\Dl a_e^{Rb}$ and $\Dl a_e^{Cs}$ measurements.
-For two couplings, the allowed coupling values are small when vLQs are connected with the first and second-generation quarks.
+We show the preferred coupling ranges for scenarios with one electron coupling and two electron couplings obtained using $\Dl a_e^{Rb}$ and $\Dl a_e^{Cs}$ measurements.
+For two couplings, the allowed coupling values are small when vLQs are connected with the first- and second-generation quarks.
 Therefore, these scenarios may agree with the LHC data.